ecr007/English-World/Phrases-Vocabulary/R.md

 Run after: (verb) to chase or pursue someone or something by running.
 E.g: The kids run after the ball in the playground.

 Run away: (verb) to escape by running often implying a desire to leave or avoid a situation.
 E.g: When the bee buzzed near, the girl wanted to run away.

+Raise: (verb) to lift or move something to a higher position, to increase the amount or level of something.
+Past Tense: Raised | Past Participle: Raised | E.g: The teacher raised her hand to ask a question.

+Rise: (verb) move from a lower position to higher one; come or go up.
+Past Tense: Rose | Past Participle: Risen | E.g: The sun rises in the east every **morning**.

+Recover: (verb) Become well again.
+Past Tense: Recovered | Past Participle: Recovered | E.g: He recovered quickly after the surgery.